IRVLUTD/iTeach/README.md

 In order for the user to label images on the move, there must be an application to facilitate it.

-* **Summon:** Bring up the most recent image taken in front of the user. drag the spheres on the edges of the frame to rotate it and drag the cubes on the corners to resize it.
+* **Robot POV:** Bring up the most recent image taken in front of the user. drag the spheres on the edges of the frame to rotate it and drag the cubes on the corners to resize it.
 If the button is pressed again, the frame will be brought to the user's position without clearing existing labels.

-* **Cancel:** Dismiss the window and clear all labels present.
+* **Discard Sample:** Dismiss the window and clear all labels present.

-* **Save:** Send all images and detections back to the Yolo component and dismiss the frame.
+* **Save Sample:** Send all images and detections back to the Yolo component and dismiss the frame.

-* **Cabinet:**
+* **Label Door:**

-* **Handle:**
+* **Label Handle:**

 * **Undo:** If an unwanted bounding box is drawn or is drawn wrong, this will remove the most recently placed box.